 The Wayuu (pronounced Wah-yoo) are an indigenous tribe living in the desert of La Guajira.
 There are thought to be 100,000 to 300,000 Wayuu people living across Colombia and Venezuela.
 Wayuu life is simple, yet rich in culture and history.
 They live in small settlements called "rancherias" and are one of a few remaining matrilienial groups worldwide, with women playing the most important role in Wayuu life; children bear the mothers' last name, and females are regarded as family and cultural leaders.

 WHY IT'S IN DANGER

 Amid a desert geography and the impact of El Niño, La Guajira is under an extreme drought.
 Additionally, factors such as the closure of the border with Venezuela and corruption mean aid doesn't always reach those in need.
-Already in 2016, 21 children of the Wayuu Tribe have died due to malnutrition, lack of water, and famine related diseases.
-According to UNICEF, one in 10 of Colombia's children are suffering from chronic malnutrition.
+Up to 15,000 children in La Guajira suffer chronic malnutrition today due to a lack of basic necessities.
+In 2016, 80 children of the Wayuu Tribe died of hunger.
+The risks to this indigenous group are great, and the time to help is now.